JulianMH/NounPhraseJS/API.md

 var corpusCustom = new nounphrasejs.TextCorpus(sentences, dictionary, wordCount);
 ```
 - sentences is a list of all sentences.
-Each sentences is a list of word objects.
-See Word below on how to create a word object.
+Each sentences is a list of Word objects.
+See Word below on how to create a Word object.
-- word count is just a the count of all Word objects in sentences.
+- wordCount is just a the count of all Word objects in sentences.

 ### Word